stashed/stash/docs/concept.md

  - `spec.fileGroups[].path` represents a local directory that backed up by `restic`.
  - `spec.fileGroups[].tags` is an optional field.
 This can be used to apply one or more custom tag to snapshots taken from this path.
  - `spec.fileGroups[].retentionPolicy` is an optional field.
-This defines how old snapshots are forgot and pruned by `restic`.
+This defines how old snapshots are forgot by `restic`.
 If set, these options directly translate into flags for `restic forget` command.
-Stash always runs `restic forget` command with `--prune` option to actually remove the data that was referenced by the snapshot from the repository.
 Retention policy options are below.

 | Policy        | Value   | restic forget flag | Description                                                                                        |
 |---------------|---------|--------------------|----------------------------------------------------------------------------------------------------|